jaxonfromkh/Kenium-Music/README.md

 I recommend using nodeJS / node 20 (LTS) for running.

+download this repo as an zip or git clone it (https://github.com/ToddyTheNoobDud/Kenium-Music.git)

-do pnpm install or npm install then run node . or bot.mjs
+do pnpm install do install evertything

+create an .env file (look the .env.example so you can see what to put on it)

+node run bot.mjs to start

 # Contribuiting